ndporter/open-qualitative-research-qualcoder/episodes/01-introduction-to-qualitative-data.md

 ::: hint

 Don't worry if you don't recognize all of the file types.
 Just identify what you know.
-If you have time during the exercise, you can use a web search like `open pdf file` to search for information.
+If you have time during the exercise, you can use a web search like `txt extension` to search for information.

 :::